rubenk/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

 Start a webserver for monitoring.
+See :doc:`performance`".

+.. versionchanged:: 4.1.0
-See `"Performance Monitoring" <../common/logging.md#performance-monitoring>`__.
-Before 4.1.0, it was necessary to enable the webserver to use the REST API, this is no longer the case.
+  It was necessary to enable the webserver to use the REST API, this is no longer the case.

 .. _setting-webserver-address: